 Tītoki Landcare has since helped weed management and predator control as part of the restoration of 2.2 ha of wetland and gully embankments on their property.

-We now have an arrangement with the landowner for monthly site visits for ongoing weed management and predator control.
+We now have an arrangement with the landowner for monthly site visits for ongoing weed management, predator control, and infill/enrichment planting.

 Matakanohi Reserve Ecological Rehabilitation

 Tītoki Landcare were engaged to undertake restorative actions within Matakanohi Reserve on the banks of the Waikato River.